Menu

 Release of Notification September – October (Every year)

-Last Date of Submission of Application 26.09.2023
+Last Date of Submission of Application 22.11.2024

-Prelims Examination Date 18.02.2024
+Prelims Examination Date 08.06.2025

-Main Examination Date 23.06.2024
+Main Examination Date 10.08.2025

-Personality Test August-September
+Personality Test -

-Final Result Declaration November-December
+Final Result Declaration -

-Medical Standard for ESE 2024
+Medical Standard for ESE 2025

-Candidates finally recommended by the Commission on the basis of Engineering Services Examination, 2024 shall be required to undergo medical examination.
+Candidates finally recommended by the Commission on the basis of Engineering Services Examination, 2025 shall be required to undergo medical examination.

-Physical standards
+Physical Standards

-Candidates must be physically fit according to physical standards for admission to Engineering Services Examination, 2024 as per guidelines given in Appendix-II of the Rules for the Engineering Services Examination, 2024 published in the Gazette of India Extraordinary dated 06.09.2023.
+Candidates must be physically fit according to physical standards for admission to Engineering Services Examination, 2025 as per guidelines given in Appendix-II of the Rules for the Engineering Services Examination, 2025 published in the Gazette of India Extraordinary dated 18.09.2024.

 Key Medical Fitness Criteria

-For further information on UPSC ESE, KIndly visit:
+For further information on UPSC ESE, kindly visit:

 Complete UPSC Gazette

-ESE 2024 Resources
+ESE 2025 Resources

 Reference books play a significant role in the ESE exam preparation.Reference books have taken the top spot on the list of books required for the ESE exam.